HHS/simpler-grants-gov/README.md

 ## Core Team

-The core team on the project is a small group of designers, developers, product managers, and more  working for an with the Department of Health and Human Services and other federal agencies.
+The core team on the grants.gov project is a small group of designers, developers, and product managers working for and with the Department of Health and Human Services, and other federal agencies, and community volunteers.

 An up-to-date list of core team members can be found in [MAINTAINERS.md](./MAINTAINERS.md).
 At this time, the project is still building the core team and defining roles and responsibilities.
 We are eagerly seeking individuals who would like to join the community and help us define and fill these roles.